webix-hub/docs/data/api/refs/datacollection.md

 - api/link/datacollection_rules_config.md - set of validation rules for the component
 - api/link/datacollection_save_config.md - defines urls for datasaving
 - api/link/datacollection_scheme_config.md - defines schemes for data processing
-- api/link/datacollection_url_config.md - the url of a data feed which will be loaded after component initialization }}
+- api/link/datacollection_url_config.md - the url the component will use to load data after its initialization }}